elemel/fungeoneer/chapters/01/ground-rules.md

 The directions on the map are right for east, down for south, left for west, and up for north.

 You discover a contraption wrapped inside the map: a hypnotic timepiece.
 You slip it into a vest pocket, close to your heart.
-With every tick of the clockwork, you are compelled to move forward to the next tile in your facing direction, turning only when instructed.
-Each tile is marked with a symbol.
-Most symbols trigger an effect when you move to their tile, but floor tiles (marked `.` on the map) do not.
-Certain effects may cause you to move again, but any additional moves do not trigger further effects.
+With every tick of the clockwork, you are compelled to move forward to the next tile and trigger its effect.
+You trigger only one tile per tick.
+If triggering a tile causes you to move again during the same tick, no further tile is triggered by the additional move.
+Triggering a floor tile (marked `.` on the map) has no effect.

 The dungeon contains wall tiles: left-turners (marked `[`), right-turners (marked `]`), and halters (marked `#`).
-Instead of moving forward to a wall tile, you stay in the adjacent tile and turn in place.
+Wall tiles stop you from moving forward, but you still trigger them from the adjacent tile.
 For a left-turner, turn 90 degrees to the left.
 For a right-turner, turn 90 degrees to the right.
 For a halter, do not turn at all, in effect halting indefinitely.

-As demonstrated by the gnome, you leave the dungeon by moving to the staircase tile (marked `<`) from an adjacent tile.
+As demonstrated by the gnome, you leave the dungeon by triggering the staircase tile (marked `<`).
 After how many ticks do you leave the dungeon?

 From here, you can [continue to the answer](../../answers/chapters/01/ground-rules.md).